 It also fosters creativity and interactivity that can help overcome the challenges of difficult STEM subjects and concepts.
 The earlier students start, the more confident and fearless they become.

 Summer break usually means an increase in screen time for kids.
 Once school begins, they are often left wanting more time on their laptop or tablet.
 Technology has permeated every aspect of life and whether we like it or not, it keeps evolving and changing.
 Instead of curbing their technology use when school reopens, why not use screen time as a vehicle for additional learning?
 As parents, we can choose for our children to be users or creators of our digital future.

 STEM classes emphasize learning science, engineering and math because the technology relies so heavily on those subjects.
 Children studying STEM have a distinct advantage in pursuing careers in highly rewarding technological fields.
 There is more and more evidence to suggest that encouraging students to enroll in coding lessons at a young age will set them up for a promising future.

-SkoolOfCode offers convenient, affordable classes in coding, robotics, science, and math that fit into your student’s busy schedules.
+SkoolOfCode offers convenient, affordable coding program for middle school students, robotics, science, and math that fit into your student’s busy schedules.
 The Kids programming courses are designed to encourage creativity while teaching the fundamentals of computer science.
 We focus on a small group or individual classes that take an interactive project-based approach to learn STEM concepts as well as other important life skills such as problem-solving, presentation, collaboration, and communication.
 We encourage creativity and curiosity and a structured progressive approach that sets our students up for future success in and out of school.
 So, why wait and Book a FREE trial class today.